Sisimiut: Colonial era

 Several 18th-century buildings still stand in Sisimiut, among them the 1725 Gammelhuset ("Old House") and the 1775 Bethel-kirken ("Bethel Church") or Blå Kirke ("Blue Church"), the oldest surviving church in Greenland.
-The buildings were moved from the former site of the settlement at Ukiivik (Holstensborg) together with the rest of the settlement.
+The buildings were moved from the former site of the settlement at Ukiivik (Holsteinsborg) together with the rest of the settlement.
 The new church on the rocky pedestal was built in 1926, further extended in 1984.
 The entrance to the yard with the old church and other protected historical buildings is decorated with a unique gate made of whale jawbone.

 20th and 21st centuries

 The 20th century saw industrialization, through the construction of a shipping port, and a fish processing factory of Royal Greenland in 1924, the first such factory in Greenland.
 Fishing remains the primary occupation of Sisimiut inhabitants, with the town becoming the leading centre of shrimping and shrimp processing.
 Until 2008 Sisimiut had been the administrative centre of Sisimiut Municipality, which was then incorporated into the new Qeqqata Municipality on 1 January 2009, with Sisimiut retaining its status as the administrative centre of the new unit, consisting also of the former Maniitsoq Municipality and the previously unincorporated area of Kangerlussuaq.
 The municipal council, seated in the town hall and headed by Mayor Hermann Berthelsen, consists of 13 members, including the mayor and his deputies, and representatives of the four primary political parties of Greenland: Siumut, Atassut, Democrats and Inuit Ataqatigiit.